 How to send a message to a recruiter on LinkedIn?

-Are you also tired of sending your resumes to a lot of companies without answers, or contrariwise, there is only one job offer that really interests you and you want to make sure that you’re sending the perfect message?
+Are you tired of sending your CV to many companies without response, or on the contrary, there is only one job offer that really interests you and you want to be sure to send the perfect message?

 The recruitment on LinkedIn is more and more common, and it makes a lot of sense.
 Recruiters can find many candidates on the social media and have access to a lot of information about them : skills, work history, comments and likes (interests), but also your connections and recommendations.

 Learn more about how recruiters make their decisions to be able to adapt your applying to their recruiting strategies.

 That’s what we are going to see in the first part of the article. 👉